Best Sony a6600 Lenses

 It’s a balance of value, features, size/weight, and versatility.
-Each of these lenses are going to serve a specific user best, and it’s up to you to evaluate your kit to make the best decision.
+Each of these lenses is going to serve a specific user best, and it’s up to you to evaluate your kit to make the best decision.

 The great thing about lenses is that they tend to hold their value, so if you decide you want to buy one to try one, you can probably sell it easily if it doesn’t work out for you.

 My hope is that some of you will find my input valuable and helpful in choosing the best lens for this awesome camera!
-Paired with a great lens, the a6600 is such a powerful image making tool!
+Paired with a great lens, the a6600 is such a powerful image-making tool!